stewbag11/cheyenne_county_website/cheyenne_county_website/docs/ADMIN_GUIDE.md

 ### Contact Information

-If you encounter any issues or have questions, please contact: - Spencer Dennison - spencerdennison@gmail.com - (706)-978-2795
+If you encounter any issues or have questions, please contact:
+    - Spencer Dennison | spencerdennison@gmail.com | (706)-978-2795

+Or visit the github repo for the project development [Here](https://github.com/stewbag69/cheyenne_county_website)